 - Stage right and stage left indicate the point of view of the performer standing on the stage.
 House right and house left describe the same directions as if you are sitting in the audience, also known as ‘the house.’
 So, if a director asks an actor to move house left, she moves stage right.

 - To move upstage means to move toward the back wall of the stage and downstage is toward the audience.
 Traditionally, stages were raked so you were literally going up and down the stage.
 To upstage another actor means moving up the stage so that other actors must turn around and lose the audience when addressing him — consequently throwing focus on the ‘higher’ actor.
-This is a rude and manipulative no-no amongst performers.
+This is a rude and manipulative no-no among performers.
 Actors must be keenly aware how they cheat and favor their actions on stage when playing to an audience.

 - Blocking is the directed movement and placement of actors on the stage.